botcity-dev/botcity-reusable-workflows/README.md

 ```
 Using passing the arguments:

 - list_os: List os to use in matrix.
+Default: "['ubuntu-latest']"
 - list_version: List versions to use in matrix.
+Default: "['3.7']"
-- mypy: Execute mypy or no.
+- mypy: Execute mypy or no. Default: false
-- flake8: Execute flake8 or no.
+- flake8: Execute flake8 or no. Default: true
 - folder: Folder to execute flake8 and mypy.
+Default: "botcity"

 ```yml
 name: linter